 You can also bundle Paramount Plus with ViacomCBS’s pay cable network Showtime for a special price.
 Paramount Plus with ads plus Showtime costs $9.99 a month.
 The Ad-Free plan plus Showtime costs $12.99 a month.
 You can also get annual plans with Paramount Plus (with ads) and Showtime for $99.99 a year and without ads for $129.99 a year.

 ViacomCBS has established a standard 7-day free trial for Paramount Plus.

 Beyond that, ViacomCBS has confirmed that each account on the service will support up to six individual profiles.
 You can share your login and password with up to five of your family and friends, and each one can have their own profile, so they can see the content they want to see.

 Paramount Plus on Pluto TV

 While there isn’t a free tier plan on Paramount Plus, there is an alternative (sort of).
 ViacomCBS also owns Pluto TV, the completely free live and on-demand streaming service.
 It offers lots of the same library of content found on Paramount Plus on its over 100 channels.
-In fact, Pluto TV recently launched a new channel, Paramount Plus Picks.
-It will offer select content from the streaming service, including episodes of shows that are normally Paramount Plus exclusives.
+In fact, Pluto TV launched a channel, Paramount Plus Picks.
+It will offer select content from the streaming service, including episodes of shows that are usually Paramount Plus exclusives.